aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

     cd demo-open-search;    /
     npm init

-While we’re at it let’s also install `opensearch-js <https://github.com/opensearch-project/opensearch-js>`_.
-At the moment of writing this tutorial the opensearch-js module is still not in the npm registry and we will install it directly from github:
+While we’re at it let’s also install `OpenSearch JavaScript client  <https://github.com/opensearch-project/opensearch-js>`_.
+At the moment of writing this tutorial the ``opensearch-js`` module is still not in the npm registry and we will install it directly from GitHub:

 ::